 A West *Germanic language whose closest relatives are Low and High *German, spoken to the east of the Dutch language area.
 Flemish in its strictest sense in order to a set of two dialects of Dutch spoken in the Belgian provinces of East and West Flanders as well as in the southernmost section of the province of Zeeland while in the Netherlands (Zeeuws-Vlaanderen).
 In a wider sense, the name 'Flemish' is given informally to the regional form of standardized Dutch as it is often spoken in northern Belgium.

 Pimsleur Conversational Dutch 16 Lessons 8 Audio CDs Pimsleur Conversation Dutch - 8 Audio CDs The Pimsleur Method provides the most effective language-learning program ever developed.
 The Pimsleur Method gives you quick command of Dutch structure without tedious drills.
 Learning to speak Dutch can actually be enjoyable and rewarding.
 The key reason most people struggle with new languages is that they aren t given proper instruction only bits and pieces of a language.
 Other language programs sell only pieces -- dictionaries; grammar books and instructions; lists of hundreds or thousands of words and definitions; audios containing useless drills.
 They leave it to you to assemble these pieces as you try to speak.
 Pimsleur enables you to spend your time learning to speak the language rather than just studying its parts.
-When you were learning English could you speak be
+When you were learning English could you speak before you knew how to conjugate verbs?
+Of course you could.
+That same learning process is what Pimsleur replicates.
+Pimsleur presents the whole language as o

 The name Dutch'